 What You Should Know About This Degree

 Many criminal justice jobs involve working with diverse populations, within the U.S. and in foreign countries.
 Being fluent in languages besides English can increase your job prospects.
-For certain jobs, particularly those with government agencies like the Federal Bureau of Investigation (FBI) and the Central Intelligence Agency (CIA) require additional training beyond a degree.
+Certain jobs, particularly those with government agencies like the Federal Bureau of Investigation (FBI) and the Central Intelligence Agency (CIA), require additional training beyond a degree.

 Here are some questions to ask when researching Online Criminal Justice programs:

 - Does this program offer any specializations?
 Criminal justice is a broad field, and most bachelor’s programs will cover a variety of topics to give students a solid foundation.
 Through electives, students can concentrate in certain areas of criminal justice, including juvenile justice, crime analysis, cybersecurity, and more.
 If you have an interest in a specific area of criminal justice, be sure to select a program that offers coursework in that area.